phiryll/phiryll.github.io/README.md

 [profile page](https://github.com/phiryll) and
 [gists](https://gist.github.com/phiryll).
 Some of these are in the formative stages, while others I've actually done at least once.
-They all need their own repositories once details get fleshed out (project names, in particular).
+They all need their own repositories once details get fleshed out.

 * [Revision Control for Data](projects/data-history.md)
 * [Lexicographic Byte Order Encoding](projects/lexicographic.md)